Mental health on the curriculum in Scotland

 - relationships, sexual health and parenthood (RSHP)

-What children will learn under these organisers depends on their age and phase of learning – for example, younger children will learn about the basics of eating healthily, whereas older children will learn more about actually preparing healthy food.
+Children and young people study all six of these organisers no matter what education phase they’re in.
+What they will learn under these organisers depends on their age and phase of learning – for example, younger children will learn about the basics of eating healthily, whereas older children will learn more about actually preparing healthy food.
 However, the mental, emotional, social and physical wellbeing part of the subject applies to children of all ages.

-Within Health and Wellbeing, there are a number of experiences and outcomes that children should be taught consistently throughout their education.
+Within Health and Wellbeing, there are a number of experiences and outcomes, often called Es+Os, that children should be taught consistently throughout their education.

 Examples of these Es+Os include: